1. Is the Office of General Counsel able to offer advice about personal legal concerns?

 The Office of General Counsel recommends that all faculty, staff and/or students be sensitive and cautious about utilizing copyrighted materials.
 To learn more about ownership of copyrighted materials and how to obtain permission to use copyrighted materials, visit the University of Texas Copyright Crash Course.

 4. How do I know when I am authorized to reveal student academic information to a third party, including parents or guardians?

 Faculty and staff can use a Banner 3rd Party Access Form,"SZFERPA,"which lists who, if any, has been given authorization to receive information about the student's educational records.

 5. I have a problem with my lease (or landlord).
-Can Legal Services help me?
+Can the Office of General Counsel help me?

 6. What steps do I need to take in order to appeal a disciplinary action?

 You must submit an appeals form.
 Please contact the Judicial Affairs office or see the Student Guide for more information regarding the appeals process.

 7. What rights do I have under the Family Educational Rights and Privacy Act?